clay/amphora/README.md

 ## Introduction

-Amphora is a partial-API that saves, publishes and composes data from a key-value store.
-It is part of the larger Clay project, which is an open-source content management system for publications.
+Amphora is an API mixin for Express that saves, publishes and composes data with the key-value store of your choice.
+Amphora is core part of the Clay project, an open-source content management system.

+Amphora is stable.
+Changes are expected to be feature additions and non-breaking.

 ## Installation